In-depth reviews

 Petrol engines

 With an extra cylinder and the benefit of mild hybrid hardware, the latest B3 feels quieter and smoother than the thrummy 1.5-litre three-cylinder.
 Acceleration is strong away from a standstill, and its 0-62mph time of 8.6 seconds feels plenty quick enough for a small SUV.
-In place of a manual option, there’s a new dual-clutch seven-speed automatic gearbox that delivers smooth shifts
+In place of a manual option, there’s a new dual-clutch seven-speed automatic gearbox that delivers smooth shifts.

 Plug-in hybrid engines

-The Volvo XC40 Recharge T5 is a plug-in hybrid model consisting of the 1.5-litre petrol engine, an electric motor and a 10.7kWh battery.
-Together they produce a maximum of 258bhp and propel the car from 0-62mph in 7.3 seconds, making it the quickest model in the range bar the fully electric Recharge Twin version.
+In the T4 Recharge plug-in hybrid, the system produces 208bhp for a 0-62mph time of 8.5 seconds.
+Go for the T5 Recharge and they produce a maximum of 258bhp, propelling the car from 0-62mph in 7.3 seconds, which makes it the quickest model in the range bar the fully electric EX40 Twin version.
 You can tell the car which power source to use via a set of driving modes, or leave it to juggle between them.
 Do this and the switch between the two is almost unnoticeable, which is helped by the standard-fit seven-speed automatic gearbox.

 The electric motor takes a lot of pressure off the 1.5-litre petrol, so most of the time it feels like a larger engine with impressive refinement, only sounding harsh at high revs.
 The main negative is a slightly unnatural feel to the braking thanks to the energy harvesting.
 The extra weight of the battery pack can also make the ride feel slightly less plush on occasion.